THE BURNING LAND

 It was warm in the room but it did nothing for my soggy clothes.
 All the snow that clung to it last night melted and soaked under.
 There was a blizzard in the woods.
 We were all running from the onslaught of Nazi bombers, an aerial attack we’d all been dreading for months.
 They got most of us in a heartbeat.
 I survived somehow.
 I didn’t think I’d make it through, back to the village, the house that was mostly in ruins now.
 My chances were slim but I guess I persevered.
 I watched so many die that day I had little desire to be one of them.
 And I was desperate about it, in the most radical sense of the word.
 So I clawed my way back, like an animal.

 The snow melted and wet my undergarments.
-I was so distraught and exhausted last night, I couldn’t remember falling asleep.
-All I remembered was that I was barely standing when I got back home.
+When I got home last night I was so distraught and exhausted, I couldn’t remember how I fell asleep.
+All I remembered was that I could barely keep myself on my feet.
 It wasn’t much different now anyway, ten hours later.
 My bones were still aching, my stomach.
 I was dead hungry.
-More so, as I looked into the furnace I noticed the fire was just about dying away now, lest I gave it some fuel.
+And to top it off, the fire in the furnace was going to die away, lest I gave it some fuel.
 I already philandered with cold temperatures last night, all but freezing to death.
 I wasn’t ready to let the warmth in the room slip and scatter.
 So I made myself get up, lifting myself to my feet limply.
-I nearly screamed, so unbearable was the pain, and sudden, the sores on my feet getting tender under the weight of my entire body.
+I nearly screamed, so unbearable was the pain, and sudden, the sores on my feet getting tender under the weight of my body.
 I ambled to the fireplace somehow, my legs shaking as if I were a paralytic.
-I threw some wood into the furnace and then I absolutely had to plump down again, putting the stress off my feet at last.
+I threw some wood into the furnace and then I absolutely had to plump down again, putting the stress off my feet at once.
 I calmed my breathing, watching the chunks of wood lit up.
 Fire catching all but in a flash.
-Rich resinous timber flaming up like gunpowder.
+Rich resinous timber flamed up like gunpowder.
 My uncle chopped it, the wood, back in the summer, had it stowed away in the shed at the rear the house, for when the winter came.
 Winters were brutal here in the mounts.
 My aunt and uncle were now among those unrecognizable scorched bodies up there in the woods, breathless and cold.
 And they were alive, here in that house just yesterday morning.
 In my memory, they were still alive.
 But it all changed now.

 I shed my clothes first, all of it.
 It was all dank anyway: My fat close-fitting woolen coat, threadbare and beat at the most inopportune places.
 My thick flannel shirts, which I always wore in layers, disregarding the color mismatch.
 My yellowed linen underclothing.
 I hung it all out to dry on a makeshift line I had strung up neighboring the fireplace.
 It would take a minute.
 I, myself, stood exposed, taking in the warmth of the fire.
 Examining the bruising I had on my skin, to fritter away time.
 It was like a minefield.
-As I ran my fingers down my body I triggered more and more to explode, in a burst of pain that radiated all over, triggering further the inner damage covered from the eye.
+As I ran my fingers down my body I triggered more and more to explode, in the bursts of pain like machine gun fire.
 I had never seen myself in such bad shape before.
 But it was all reversible.
 It’d all heal.
 Like those bomb craters outside would get overgrown eventually, coated with fresh greens come spring.
 Having wrapped myself in a blanket, I sat at the edge of the bed for a little while, pondering over the plan of action.

 Carefully, trying not to make a sound, I slunk in.
-Not that I could be heard at such a distance, but, in a situation like that, I preferred to be safe than sorry.
+Not that I could be heard at such a distance, but I much preferred to be safe than sorry.
 So I minded my steps, tip-toeing around, not to accidentally unseat any of the uprooted crooked planks or the odd-coupled bricks torn from the wall, that lay strewn around now settled capriciously between the semi-split clapboard floor and the ripped-open basement two and a half meters below.
 I wedged myself close to the window.
-The part of the wall with the window was, by happy chance, fully intact.
+The part of the wall with the window in it was, by a happy chance, fully intact, shielding me from the rest of the world.
 The others were mostly brought down.
 I looked out.
 I saw men coming in, entering the village, men who wore unmistakable grey Nazi uniforms.
-I recognized the garments immediately.
+I recognized the garments at once.
 It was the Nazis, after all, the soldiers who were there to kill me.

 The other men were all Schütze (Riflemen), except for one, who was a signaler.
 They were dropped off to raid the circumference, comb through whatever remained of the unhostile, residential villages that were wiped out almost entirely the night before.
 From what I could gather, the general understanding among the men was that the village was by now empty.
 They were going to make sure, however.
 That was the order from the higher command.
 They’d loot, of course, on top of that.

 I thought about it quick.
-I had several options pop up in my head like those leaping popcorn seeds on an oiled surface of a hot frying pan my mom used to make.
+I had several options pop up in my head.
+Like those leaping popcorn seeds on an oiled surface of a hot frying pan my mom used to make.
 None of them were good seeds.
 I could corner myself, deliberately, hiding out in the most darkest part of the house I could find.
 There were places in the house like that, especially past-explosion, bits and pieces of the former structure in shambles now.
 It would have been uncomplicated for me to hide among the disarray, in the dark deep cranny somewhere within the house’s hollows.
 But if I were still noticed or found, that’d be the end of it.
-There’d be no running away from a Nazi soldier without getting a bullet to your head first.
-My head.
+There’d be no running away from a Nazi bullet.
 That was worrisome.

 Or else, I could flee into the woods instead.
 If I started running right that moment, I could have covered enough distance to get myself lost among the trees, snow-coated and bare but plentiful, before any of the soldiers ever had a chance to notice.
 Even if they did notice me, by the time they’d start the fire, I’d be too far gone.
 And then if they’d come after me, following me into the woods, they’d never catch up.
 I had a tactical advantage of actually knowing the place.
 I was a local here.
 I roamed these woods long since I was an adolescent boy.
 And they just came.